GuillaumeZELER/GuillaumeZELER/README.md

 - 👋 Hi, I’m @GuillaumeZELER
 - 👀 I’m interested in strategical video games (total war...), music (hard rock/metal) and my child :)
 - 🌱 I’m currently learning web development (html, css, php and javascript) on Codecademy.
-- 💞️ I’m looking to collaborate with @HeliaCerbonne on new exiting projects.
 - 📫 How to reach me : guillaume.zeler@hotmail.fr